-Being a pantry staple, red wine vinegar is not limited to kitchen chores only.
-Let’s take a look at different household uses for red wine vinegar below!
+Being a pantry staple, wine vinegar is not limited to kitchen chores only.
+Let’s find out different Household Uses for Red Wine Vinegar below!

 Does Red Wine Vinegar Go Bad?

 Red wine vinegar doesn’t go bad as long as you store it in an airtight container in a cool, shady spot away from heat and light.
 Its high acidic and low pH content are responsible for its longevity.
 However, every time red wine vinegar comes into contact with oxygen, oxidation occurs, which affects its quality but doesn’t impose any health risks.
-In case it becomes darker or cloudiness forms, no worries, simply strain those off.
-If red wine vinegar doesn’t taste and smell right, then use it for non-culinary purposes.
+In case it becomes darker or cloudy, strains those off.
+If red wine vinegar doesn’t taste and smell right, use it for non-culinary purposes.

 Household Uses for Red Wine Vinegar